 Why visit now?
 Though the season is short (there’s often snow and ice on the peaks until July!), it’s really where this park shines.

 Where to stay: Book a lakeside room or cabin at the Lodge at Stehekin.
 Accommodations are basic, but the surroundings make this one of the most jaw-dropping hotels in the country.
 The tiny old-school frontier community (population: 75) is only accessible by float plane, hiking, horseback or boat (book the Lady of the Lake ferry).
 There’s no cell service and only one public satellite phone available in the valley.
 You won’t find groceries here (so come prepared!), but the lodge does have a restaurant and general store.
 There’s also a great pastry shop, ranch, and lots of camping.

 Interesting fact: Though one of the least visited National Parks, it’s a mere 2.5-hour drive from Seattle… why not spend a few days in the city, then head up here for some fresh mountain air?

-Claim to fame: With about 300 in its borders, North Cascades has the most glaciers of any National Park outside of Alaska.
+Claim to fame: With about 300 within its borders, North Cascades has the most glaciers of any National Park outside of Alaska.

-Nightlife: Head to nearby quiet town of Newhalem for a Skagit Hydroelectric Project history lesson.
-Built in the 1920s, Ladder Creek Falls were illuminated with all the colors of the rainbow, coupled with music.
+Nightlife: Head to the nearby quiet town of Newhalem for a Skagit Hydroelectric Project history lesson.
+Built in the 1920s, Ladder Creek Falls is illuminated with all the colors of the rainbow, coupled with music.
 It’s a fun way to spend an evening.

 Read more about North Cascades here.